michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 		Method that calls the currently registered :term:`ThetaCloud::Emit` callback.

 		.. note::
-			Publishing data using this function **will not** send it to any :term:`ThetaCloud::DeviceWriteHandler`.
+			Publishing data using this function **will not** send it to any :term:`ThetaCloud::DeviceWriteHandler` for consumption.
 The data will be sent directly to currently registered :term:`ThetaCloud::Emit`.

 			To send data to :term:`ThetaCloud::DeviceWriteHandler`, use :term:`ThetaCloud::write()`.